-It is your day, we want to make it happen your way!
+It is your day; we make it happen your way!

 Every couple wants their marriage ceremony to be unique, special and memorable.
 Our Combination Ceremonies enable couples to have a small legal ceremony - just you and your two witnesses, followed by the main ceremony of your dreams in front of your friends and family with no restrictions on content or where it can be held.

 We would also have to agree it's suitability on health and safety grounds.

 You may wish it to take place in a garden, beside a lake, in a forest, aboard a hot air balloon, canal boat, on a village green, in a marquee on a farm or anywhere else that is special to both of you.
 Of course you would firstly have to gain permission from the owner of the location to enable your ceremony to take place!